 - Lutron - Cooperberg, PA-- The Lutron story began in 1959 when Joel Spira invented the solid state dimmer.

-- Redwood Systems - Fremont, CA - Replaces lighting wires and regular light bulbs with low voltage wires and LEDs.
+- Redwood Systems - Fremont, CA - a CommScope company providing intelligent building-performance lighting.
+Replaces lighting wires and regular light bulbs with low voltage wires and LEDs.
 Low voltage can't power regular bulbs, but it can be used to power light emitting diodes, or LEDs, in part because LEDs only consume 7 to 12 watts of power.
 Suddenly, you have a network in your ceiling that every light, smoke detector and other device can link into.
 The company, has received money from Battery Ventures and others.
 Founders hail from Grand Junction Networks, the Fast Ethernet pioneer turned gold mine for Cisco when acquired in 1995.

 Redwood Systems has begun to add applications to its basic technology platform to make it more appealing.
 One of the favorite applications is one that lets employees better manage conference room reservations.
 A retailer wants to employ it to monitor how many people are in line at any given time.
 In other words, non-energy applications.
 Mike Dauber at Battery Ventures, an investor in Redwood, recently speculated that large customers may have trouble getting excited about efficiency.

 In February 2012, Redwood Systems announced on that it has expanded its lighting controls product line to support all lighting fixture types, rather than just LEDs.
 The company is not being bearish about the future; rather, it is acknowledging the present.
 There are a lot of different lights out there, most of which are not LEDs, and customers are looking for solutions that can give them controls even if they’re not ready for a full LED retrofit.